jariarkko/arch-model-t/draft-arkko-farrell-arch-model-t.md

 For instance, while e-mail transport security {{RFC7817}} has become much more widely distributed in recent years, progress in securing e-mail messages between users has been much slower.
 This has lead to a situation where e-mail content is considered a critical resource by mail providers who use it for machine learning, advertisement targeting, and other purposes.

-The Domain Name System (DNS) shows signs of ageing but due to the legacy of deployed systems, has changed very slowly.
+The Domain Name System (DNS) shows signs of ageing but due to the legacy of deployed systems has changed very slowly.
 Newer technology {{RFC8484}} developed at the IETF enables DNS queries to be performed confidentially, but its deployment is happening mostly in browsers that use global DNS resolver services, such as Cloudflare's 1.1.1.1 or Google's 8.8.8.8.
 This results in faster evolution and better security for end users.

 However, if one steps back and considers the overall security effects of these developments, the resulting effects can be different.
 While the security of the actual protocol exchanges improves with the introduction of this new technology, at the same time this implies a move from using a worldwide distributed set of DNS resolvers into more centralised global resolvers.
 While these resolvers are very well maintained (and a great service), they are potential high-value targets for pervasive monitoring and Denial-of-Service (DoS) attacks.
 In 2016, for example, DoS attacks were launched against Dyn, one of the largest DNS providers, leading to some outages.
 It is difficult to imagine that DNS resolvers wouldn't be a target in many future attacks or pervasive monitoring projects.